daniel8lopes/omnia3/docs/pages/omnia3/Introduction/omnia3_gdpr.md

 ## Encryption

-Data encryption is recommended for GDPR compliance and, to that effect, two elements should to be encrypted from the start:
+Data encryption is recommended for GDPR compliance and, to that effect, two elements should to be configured to be encrypted from the start:

 - Database(s);
-- Attachments Storage;
+- Attachments Storage (File Storage, AWS S3 or Azure Blob Storage);

 By ensuring the encription of these elements you are ensuring GDPR compliance.